Time Out discovers the best places to explore in Goa

 Full of raffish charms and crumbling relics Despite a real-estate boom that has set prices soaring and apartment complexes sprouting on its outskirts, Panjim retains an old-fashioned character that feels quite different from any other state capital in India.
 The architecture is low-rise, Latinate, with plenty of green spaces, and the riverfront setting ensures a pleasant and breezy atmosphere that feels positively Caribbean.
 Panjim began to emerge around the late 18th century, and by the 1820s had become the bustling administrative centre of the Portuguese Estado da India.
 Beautiful buildings from this period still crowd many of the old neighbourhoods and give the city its character.
 In recent years many of these architectural jewels have been restored and brightly repainted in characteristically Goan pastel shades.

 The city is best explored on foot.
 Wander along the Mandovi riverfront, take a stroll under the overhanging street arcades of 18th June Road (named for the day in 1946 when Indian socialist Ram Manohar Lohia called for the Portuguese to be expelled from the country) and amble through the old quarter of Fontainhas – a Latinate labyrinth of sun-kissed ochre and magenta buildings, pocket-sized balconies and tiny plazas, and trees laden with ripening papayas and guavas.

 The original colonial capital, now known simply as Old Goa, is an area of empty avenues and ancient churches.
 It’s a few kilometres away, linked to modern Panjim by a centuries-old causeway that stretches through backwaters and salt pans, and passes through some of the state’s earliest colonial architecture at Ribandar.

-The original charms of India’s sunshine state are better showcased in South Goa.
+The coast is clear The original charms of India’s sunshine state are better showcased in South Goa.
 It’s bigger and less developed, with far more imposing colonial architecture and by far the best beaches.
 Fifteen miles of shining, uninterrupted white sands stretch from Cansaulim to Mobor, with the spectacular ruins of the Cabo de Rama Fort looming over a rugged stretch of coastline further down.
 In the interior, there are the astounding Mesolithic carvings at Pansaimol, resident tigers in the jungle of Cotigao Wildlife Sanctuary, and the lush agricultural bounty of the hinterland of Quepem.

 Rich farmlands and a billion dollars in annual mining income have so far kept South Goa from racing to replicate North Goa’s party strip, which means it has been relatively untouched by mass-market charter tourism.
 It’s also the home turf of fading generations of Luso-Indian grandees – the aristocracy whose mansions line the streets of Margao, where Portuguese is still widely spoken.